 "The aim is to build a community where projects and ideas can be shared.
-Already members of the WGIN have attended an initial NEB Lab European Commission Round Table to discuss a range of opportunities and themes to examine how we all work together," says Jure.
+Already members of the WGIN have attended an initial NEB Lab European Commission Round Table to discuss a wide range of potential opportunities and themes to examine how we all work together."